 22. But because the King’s command was vehement, and the furnace was made extremely hot, the flame of the fire killed the men that carried up Shadrach, Meshach, and Abed-nego.

 23. And these three men, Shadrach, Meshach, and Abed-nego, fell, bound, into the midst of the burning, fiery furnace.

 ¶24.
-But then King Nebuchadnezzar was startled, and he jumped up.
+But then, King Nebuchadnezzar was startled, and he jumped up.
 And he spoke and said to his counselors, “Didn’t we throw three men into the midst of the fire, bound!”
-And they answered and said to the King, “Certainly, O King.”
+And they answered and said to the King, “Assuredly, O King.”

 25. He answered and said, “Behold, I see four men walking unbound in the midst of the fire, and they are unharmed!
 And the appearance of the fourth is like a son of the gods!”

 26. Then Nebuchadnezzar approached the opening of the burning, fiery furnace, and he spoke and said, “Shadrach, Meshach, and Abed-nego, servants of the Most High God, come out and come here!”
 Then, Shadrach, Meshach, and Abed-nego came out from the midst of the fire.

 27. And the satraps, the prefects, and the governors, and the King’s counselors gathered together and saw these men, that the fire had had no effect on their body.
 Not even a hair of their head was singed, nor were their mantles changed, nor was there any smell of fire on them.